fweiss/yocto-rpi-vm/README.md

 - 16 GB ECC memory
 - SSD main drive
 - SATA 2 TB data drive

+On this platform, the build took about 2 hr 45 min.

 ## About Raspberry Pi Zero W
 The MCU is marked Elpida B4432BBPA.
 Supposed to be BCM2835?